phetsims/perennial/data/README.md

 needed so that phetmarks works on release branches.
 DO NOT UPDATE.
 See https://github.com/phetsims/scenery-phet/issues/515#issuecomment-885921345

+**dirs-without-polyrepos (manually maintained)** - a list of top-level directories in totality that do not have corresponding GitHub polyrepos.

 **interactive-description (auto-generated)** - is a list of all repositories that have been outfitted with interactive description like keyboard navigation.
 Sims in progress are also included in this list.